roehampton/module-content/software-development-1/week-02/seminar/README.md

-# Software Development 1 Seminar Workshop 02 -- Pseudocode
+# Software Development 1 Seminar 2 -- Pseudocode

 In this seminar, we are going to learn how to solve computational problems by breaking them down to simple steps.